Where do you find condensation?

 - If you are running a bath, put the cold water in first to reduce the amount of steam

-- Close kitchen and bathroom doors to stop water vapour moving to other parts of the house.
+- Close kitchen and bathroom doors to stop water vapour movement to other parts of the house.

 - Increase ventilation